FrameworkStyle

 A clean, straightforward design that focuses on simplicity.
 A good starting point for customization.

-import { createPlayer, presets, MinimalSkin, Video } from '@videojs/react';
+import { createPlayer, features } from '@videojs/react';

-import '@videojs/react/skins/minimal.css';
+import '@videojs/react/skin/minimal.css';

-const { Provider } = createPlayer(presets.website());
+const { Provider } = createPlayer({

 <Provider>